-The objective of the Graduate Certificate in Project Management is to develop a superior grade of project and program manager who can assume an effective role in the planning, delivery, and management of a range of projects and programs within government, business and industry.
-All studies are focused on projects and programs in the selected industry contexts.
-The thrust of the program is to impart new perspectives that shift the thinking focus of students and practitioners from normative to transformative state.
+The objective of the Graduate Certificate in Project Management is to develop students and practitioners with the skills and knowledge to assume roles in the planning, delivery, and management of a range of projects within government, business, and industry.
+All studies are focused on projects in the selected industry contexts.
+The main purpose of the course is to impart new perspectives that shift the thinking focus of students from a normative to a transformative state.
 It will also embed the concepts of sustainability as a dimension of managerial decisions and processes.

 - APIC courses are formally accredited and registered by the Education Quality and Standards Agency (TEQSA) and included in the National Register of Higher Education Providers.

 - APIC is formally registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).GradCertPM CRICOS Code is 066176G

 - APIC’s Graduate Certificate in Project Management is endorsed by the Australian Institute of Project Management.

 Course Learning Outcomes

 - A specialised knowledge of theories, concepts, principles, and key applied technologies, including information technology, needed for effective project management, and of key professional, ethical, industrial, and legislative codes and regulations.